MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek-reporting.md

     | P_61     | P_61 | A string (1..240) that must be used if **P_60** is used.
 The type of future tax liability. | Rodzaj przyszłego zobowiązania podatkowego |
     | P_ORDZU (*)  | P_ORDZU | A string explanation of the reasons for submitting a corrected VAT return. | Uzasadnienie przyczyn złożenia korekty |

 (*) According to regulatory documentation, the `P_ORDZU` field of JPK-V7 in XML format is described as character type limited to 3500 characters.
-Specify a short text (up to 60 characters) directly as a value of **P_ORDZU** additional field or in case when explanation of the reasons for submitting a corrected VAT return must be longer than 60 characters, select **Długa notatka (Long note)** from the drop-down list of available values and then attach the long text as an attachment of *Note* type to the electronic message:
+Specify a short text (up to 60 characters) directly as a value of the **P_ORDZU** additional field.
+When an explanation of the reasons for submitting a corrected VAT return must be longer than 60 characters, select **Długa notatka (Long note)** from the drop-down list of available values and then attach the long text as an attachment of *Note* type to the electronic message:

-- Selected the Electronic message for which you want to add a long note, select the **Attachments** button (paper clip symbol) in the upper-right corner, select **New** > **Note**, and then enter information in the **Description** and **Notes** fields.
+- Select the Electronic message for which you want to add a long note, select **Attachments** in the upper-right corner, select **New** > **Note**, and then enter information in the **Description** and **Notes** fields.

 ## Generate the JPK-V7 report in Excel format for preview